- I admit, I procrastinated. I thought starting and managing an email list would be way too much work with very little gain.

 There are three form types available in MailerLite

-• Embedded forms: This is the type of form I use the most because I can place it anywhere on my blog.
+- Embedded forms: I use the most type of form because I can place it anywhere on my blog.
 I have a form that shows up on my homepage and another one in my sidebar.
 You can see one of them below.

 When designing your forms try and use your brand colors and fonts so that they integrate well into your blog.
 Also, make sure your forms are GDPR compliant.
 You can find out more about what this means on the MailerLite blog.